DerKnerd/kubernetes-image-version-checker/README.md

 # Kubernetes Image Version Checker
-The Kubernetes Image Version Checker (k8s IVC) is small go binary, that checks if any of your Deployments in your cluster have a new version for the container images available.
+The Kubernetes Image Version Checker (k8s IVC) is small go binary, that checks if any of your Deployments, DaemonSets, StatefulSets and CronJobs in your cluster have a new version for the container images available.
 Currently, only images on Dockerhub are supported.
 It is possible, though, to configure a custom registry host, which will be stripped away.

 It notifies the configured email address when new versions are available.